quanpham81202/dialogue-summarization/README.md

 Samsum_vi is the dataset which translate to vietnamese but it already have 2 files about test and val.
 Because of the huge amount of the train sample so it will take more time to translate!

-About 2 models for the testing part i suggest you should test on the huggigface's interface api here the link:
+About 2 models for the testing part i suggest you should test on the huggigface's inference API here the link:

 PEGASUS: https://huggingface.co/chamdentimem/pegasus-samsum